Your Cart

 Basic Principle:

-You’ll be knitting into the front and back of the same stitch.
+You’ll be knitting into the front and back of the same stitch to create the look of a k1fb from the reverse side of the fabric.

 What should it look like?

-Image shows the detail of a kfb increase done by a right-handed person, with the stitch on the right looking like a normal column of knitting, and a new stitch on the left with a horizontal bar around its base.
+Image description: Detail of a kfb increase done by a right-handed person, with the stitch on the right looking like a normal column of knitting, and a new stitch on the left with a horizontal bar around its base.
 Text: Bar Increase (k1fb) - Increase stitch “sits” on top of bar.

 To create this exact look from the other side of the fabric, on the purl side: